About me

 Background

 I haven’t always been a psychotherapist.
-My journey began in biological sciences research, followed by a career in accountancy.
-Although I am now in full time private practice, I have previously worked as a psychotherapist in a community counselling service seeing clients for the NHS, and as a child and adolescent counsellor within schools and youth services.
+My journey began in the biological sciences, followed by a career in accountancy.
+Although I am now in full time private practice, I have previously worked as a psychotherapist in a community counselling service seeing clients for the NHS, and as a child and adolescent psychotherapist within schools and youth services.
 I have also held a supervisory role with a national mental health crisis helpline, provided bereavement support, and worked in social inclusion.

 Professional Memberships